IanOxborrow/Sensible/README.md

 Or if you would like to see all decisions which have been made you can view our slack channel: [Decision Making Channel - Slack](https://app.slack.com/client/T01P49EES2F/C01QUENBY9E/thread/C01QUENBY9E-1615180806.003200?force_cold_boot=1)

 (Please contact Ryan ASAP if you don't have access to this slack link)

-## Statement of Work

-You can find information about our project background, project objectives, stakeholders and work breakdown in our statement of work here: [Statement of Work](https://gitlab.cecs.anu.edu.au/u6668026/sensible-techlauncher/-/blob/master/Background%20Documentation/Statements%20of%20Work/SENSIBLE_SOW_S1_2021_SIGNED.pdf)

 ## Communication